App Server Feature

 There are ways to go about this, however, without a PID file, monit cannot really do much about it.

 as things move to systemd, we need to get away from monit. then build an interface from the servers page to the status in systemd. i am not sure what is the right api, but monit is just bursting at the seams.

 does qbittorrent have a systemd service file?

-#2 Updated by bigfoot65 over 3 years ago
+#2 Updated by bigfoot65 almost 4 years ago

 There is a systemd service file.
 It uses the command-line qbittorrent-nox -d which executes a binary file called qbittorrent-nox-bin.
 When doing a grp on qbittorrent, that's what shows up and not qbittorrent-nox.